Alejandro-Fuste/Alejandro-Fuste/README.md

 <img src='./banner.gif' alt='banner'>

 I'm a software engineer at Revature.
 I'm passionate about creating technology to elevate people and make life a bit easier.
-Some technologies I enjoy working with include Python, Javascript, MongoDB, ExpressJS, ReactJS, NodeJS, MySQL, GraphQL and Apollo Server.
+Some technologies I enjoy working with include Java, Python, Javascript, MongoDB, ExpressJS, ReactJS, NodeJS, MySQL, GraphQL and Apollo Server.
 I graduated from the University of Central Florida, and I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.

 # 💻 Technologies